Bob Patton

-Robert Thomas Patton (born October 21, 1954) is an American former professional football center who played for one season in the National Football League (NFL).
-He played high school football at West Side Central Catholic High School (later Bishop O'Reilly - now closed) in Kingston, Pennsylvania and college football for the Delaware Fightin' Blue Hens, he was signed by the Buffalo Bills as an undrafted free agent in 1976.
+Robert Thomas Patton (born October 21, 1954) is an American former professional football player who was a center for one season in the National Football League (NFL).
+He played high school football at West Side Central Catholic High School (later Bishop O'Reilly - now closed) in Kingston, Pennsylvania, where he was a teammate of NFL quarterback Joe Pisarcik.
+Patton played college football for the Delaware Fightin' Blue Hens, and he was signed by the Buffalo Bills as an undrafted free agent in 1976.
 He played in 12 games for the Bills in 1976.
+He retired after one season of playing.

 College career

-Patton played college football for the University of Delaware Fightin' Blue Hens.
+Patton played college football at the University of Delaware for the Fightin' Blue Hens.
 He earned United Press International All-East honors as an offensive guard in 1975.
 He also earned the Robert C. Peoples Outstanding Senior Lineman award as a senior.

 Professional career

 The Buffalo Bills signed Patton as an undrafted free agent on May 20, 1976.
 He played in 12 games for the Bills in 1976.